pdgetrf/ArktosEdge/design/530_design.md

 Centaurus edge addresses the requirements by allowing workloads on the edge to continue functioning with tolerance to the following conditions:

 1. Network disconnect
 2. Edge node failure
 3. Both 1. and 2. happen Simultaneously

-Altogether, the 3 requirements are provided to run applications with the best effort against environment fluctuation and uncertainties.
+Altogether, meeting the three requirements would allow applications to run on the edge with the best effort against environment fluctuation and node failures.

 ### Flexible Topology